MichaelRWolf/wendy-ai/notes-from-google-doc.md

 the second and third lines are your human-friendly title and designation,

-everything stays consistent and clear whether we’re in your Google Doc, filesystem, or dataset.
+everything stays consistent and clear whether we're in your Google Doc, filesystem, or dataset.

 Sound good?

 ---
 🐬 You said:

 Please part 1 for

 Inner Strength and Sovereignty | Episode 1